lvlivingston/Apres-TreeSki/readme.md

 ###### Style
-- [ ] Includes basic CSS in block form to ensure functionality works
+- [X] Includes basic CSS in block form to ensure functionality works

 ###### Functionality
-- [ ] Includes a start button to activate the beginning of the game
+- [X] Includes a start button to activate the beginning of the game
-- [ ] Include one player functionality
+- [X] Include one player functionality
-- [ ] Include function to allow player to move via the keyboard's arrow keys (or using the computer mouse)
+- [X] Include function to allow player to move via the keyboard's keys
-- [ ] Include obstacles (placed randomly)
+- [X] Include obstacles (placed randomly)
-- [ ] Include countdown timer
+- [X] Include countdown timer
-- [ ] Include finish line for player to win
+- [X] Include finish line for player to win
-- [ ] Include a start over button to reset game from the top
+- [X] Include a start over button to reset game from the top